BestReviews is reader-supported and may earn an affiliate commission. Details

 Wash, cut up, and store celery in water.

-A refrigerator that’s too full may not cool foods properly.
+A stocked refrigerator is very energy efficient, but a refrigerator that’s too full may not cool foods properly.
 Don’t pack your fridge to the brim.

 Need a hit recipe idea for your next potluck?
 This potluck orzo salad is sure to please.
 If you’re bringing it to a housewarming party, serve it in a brand-new bowl to give to the host or hostess as a gift.
 Just cover it with a silicone stretch lid to keep the food fresh.
 This salad is an excellent recipe for a summer BBQ and features a few ingredients that can be picked straight from the garden.